BOTANICAL REFERENCE

 Capsaicin

 Relieves discomfort caused by swollen joints and nerve pain.
 Relieves itching.
+Might aid in weight loss.

 Side effects: Burning, redness, soreness, and swelling.